adamant/adamant.language.reference/introduction.md

 Adamant is a new language that is under development.
 It will be a general-purpose language with high performance, deterministic safe resource management, and guaranteed thread safety.
 Documentation and resources can be found at [adamant-lang.org](http://adamant-lang.org).
 Adamant should be a compelling alternative to other high level languages like C# and Java.
 It's focus on compile time safety aids in creating correct code.
 Other features of interest include:

 * object lifetimes
 * write once, compile anywhere
 * guaranteed optimizations
 * asynchronous everywhere
 * type inference
 * generics with partial specialization
 * class defined interfaces
 * optional exception specifications
 * minimal runtime

 ## Purpose

-This document serves as both an informal specification of the language by covering all features of the language but not formally defining it.
-At the same time, it should serve as an introduction to the language for programmers who are already familiar with another language like C#, Java or Rust.
+This book serves is an informal reference to the Adamant language.
+It tries to be comprehensive by covering all features of the language.
+It can serve as an introduction to the language for programmers who are already familiar with another language like C#, Java or Rust.
+Features unique to Adamant are explained in more detail while features shared with other languages are only briefly covered with a focus on stating how they work and any differences with other languages.

-If you are already very comfortable with computer programming and just want to see what set Adamant apart from other languages, continue on to the next section for a brief summary of some of the unique features of Adamant.
+Those less familiar with programming would do better to read the [Introduction to Programming in Adamant](https://github.com/adamant/adamant.language.introduction/blob/master/book.md) book.
+If you are already very comfortable with computer programming and just want to see what sets Adamant apart from other languages, continue on to the next section for a brief summary of some of the unique features of Adamant.
 If you'd like to simply learn Adamant.
 Feel free to skip ahead to the section on the language, [Variable Bindings](variable-bindings.md).

 ## Unique Features